-I’ve just made a really big post to the Independents Hall Google Group.
-You can either read it there or in it’s entirety below the cut.
+I’ve just made a really big post to the Independents Hall Google Group, so I wanted to share it here for anybody not already subscribed.

 I feel like my emails tend to get crazy-long, but I hope you stick with me through this one.
 TONS of important stuff!!

 First and foremost, please take 5 minutes and hit this 10 question survey.

 5 of the questions ask you to rank importance on a scale of 1-5, and the others are a bit more specific.

 Finally, there’s an optional field for your name and email, as well as a spot for additional thoughts that the survey might stir up.

 Please, and pass it around to others who might be interested and for some reason aren’t on this list!

 There’s a really important reason I’m sending out this survey: we’re close.
 Oh boy, are we close.

 At yesterday’s Cream Cheese Session, which was graciously hosted by Bart Mroz and had more new attendees(flickr) than ever before, we spent about an hour at the end of the day talking about the last couple of weeks of research and what we’ve come up with as far as locations and memberships.